-We previously described a specific and highly conserved motif of HIV-1 gp41, named 3S “NH2-SWSNKS-COOH” (613-618 residue position) which is absent in HIV-2 and SIV (6).
-We also previously demonstrated that a single amino-acid mutated form of the 3S motif in position W614 into Alanine (namely W614A-3S) increased its immunogenicity in preclinical models.
-Animal models including mice, rabbits and macaques showed immunogenicity of W614A-3S peptide when coupled with Cross-Reacting Material 197 (CRM197) carrier and adjuvanted in incomplete Freund adjuvant (IFA), a water-in-oil emulsion (7).
-Importantly, natural Abs against the W614A-3S eluted from the plasma of HIV-1 patients showed neutralizing activity and were detected exclusively in patients with high CD4 counts and undetectable (<20 copies/mL) or controlled viral loads (7, 8).
+We previously described a specific and highly conserved motif of HIV-1 gp41, named 3S “NH2-SWSNKS-COOH” (at residue position 613-618 ), which is absent in HIV-2 and SIV (6).
+We also previously demonstrated that a mutated form of the 3S motif, with a single amino acid change at position W614 to alanine (namely W614A-3S), had increased immunogenicity in preclinical models.
+Animal models including mice, rabbits, and macaques showed immunogenicity of the W614A-3S peptide when coupled with cross-reacting material 197 (CRM197) carrier and adjuvanted in incomplete Freund adjuvant (IFA), a water-in-oil emulsion (7).
+Importantly, natural Abs against W614A-3S eluted from the plasma of HIV-1 patients showed neutralizing activity and were detected exclusively in patients with high CD4 counts and undetectable (<20 copies/mL) or controlled viral loads (7, 8).
 These specific Abs were immunoglobulin G isotypes (data not shown).
-Natural NAbs directed against W614A-3S peptide can be detected in <5% of HIV+ patients, as compared to more than 50 % in 12 years long-term non-progressors (9).
+Natural Abs directed against W614A-3S peptide can be detected in <5% of HIV+ patients, compared to more than 50 % in 12-year, long-term non-progressors (9).

-Translation into human clinical planned in Q4 2021 required validation in preclinical mouse and rabbit studies of vaccine formulations.
-Here, we aimed to test W614A-3S conjugated with a carrier protein and formulated either in Squalene emulsion (SQE) or Aluminum hydroxide (Alum) to induce neutralizing antibodies with large breath against HIV-1 strains using both mice and rabbit preclinical models.
-We sought to bring insight into mechanism of B cell maturation by using single-cell gene expression.
-We demonstrated the dichotomy between SQE-based adjuvant and Alum in the induction of germinal center (GC) leading to bNAbs versus non-NAbs, respectively.
-Single-B cell analyses validated this dichotomy showing the differential gene expression as well as BCR sequences of W614A-3S-specific B cells generated in SQE compared to Alum formulation.
+Translation into human clinical trials planned in Q4 2021 required validation of vaccine formulations in preclinical studies.
+Using both mouse and rabbit preclinical models, we tested the ability of W614A-3S conjugated to a carrier protein and formulated in either squalene emulsion (SQE) or aluminum hydroxide (Alum) to induce neutralizing antibodies with wide reactivity against HIV-1 strains.
+We sought to elucidate the mechanism of B cell maturation by single-cell gene expression.
+We demonstrated the dichotomy between SQE-based adjuvant and Alum in the induction of germinal center (GC), leading to bNAbs versus non-NAbs, respectively.
+Single B-cell analyses validated this dichotomy, showing differential gene expression as well as BCR sequences of W614A-3S-specific B cells generated in SQE compared to Alum formulations.

 Results

-Squalene emulsion adjuvant is more effective than Alum at prompting broadly neutralizing antibodies in response to W614A-3S peptide -conjugated vaccine
+Squalene emulsion adjuvant is more effective than Alum at eliciting broadly neutralizing antibodies in response to W614A-3S peptide -conjugated vaccine

-To evaluate the efficacy of W614A-3S-CRM197 conjugated vaccine formulated in SQE and Alum, in the induction of bNAbs, rabbits were immunized intramuscularly at week 0 (W0), W2, W4 and W10 to boost humoral response in 2 independent experiments (n= 4-5) (Figure 1A).
-W614A-3S-specific Abs were detected in all rabbits whatever the formulation (Figure 1B).
-We then assessed for neutralization activities against a panel of Tier 1 and Tier 2 viruses by TZM-bl neutralization assay platforms using whole serum at W20 (2 independent experiments n=2-5).
-Only W614A-3S- CRM197 immunization using SQE formulation showed neutralizing Abs however remained variable among rabbits (Supplementary Figure 1).
-The antibody neutralization breadth varies between 25 and 69% of virus strains tested among rabbits.
-Therefore, purified W614A-3S-specific rabbit IgG were tested in the TZM-bl neutralization assay.
-Out of a panel of 15 major HIV virus strain tested, SQE formulation induced W614A-3S-specific rabbit IgG that neutralized 67 to 93% of virus strains (Figure 1C).
-The majority of rabbit purified Abs neutralized the 5 virus strains of Montefiori global panel used to standardized assessments of NAb efficacy (10).
+To evaluate the efficacy of W614A-3S-CRM197 conjugated vaccine, formulated in SQE and Alum, in inducing bNAbs, rabbits were immunized intramuscularly at week 0 (W0), W2, W4 and W10 to boost humoral response in two independent experiments (n= 4-5) (Figure 1A).
+W614A-3S-specific Abs were detected in all rabbits regardless of the formulation (Figure 1B).
+We then assessed the neutralization activities against a panel of Tier 1 and Tier 2 viruses by TZM-bl neutralization assay platforms using whole serum at W20 (two independent experiments, n=2-5).
+Only W614A-3S- CRM197 immunization using the SQE formulation induced neutralizing Abs; however, this varied among rabbits (Supplementary Figure 1).
+The breadth of antibody neutralization varied between 25 and 69% of virus strains tested in rabbits.
+Therefore, purified W614A-3S-specific rabbit IgG was tested in the TZM-bl neutralization assay.
+Out of a panel of 15 major HIV virus strains tested, the SQE formulation induced W614A-3S-specific rabbit IgG that neutralized 67 to 93% of virus strains (Figure 1C).
+The majority of rabbit purified Abs neutralized the five virus strains of the Montefiori global panel used for standardized assessment of NAb efficacy (10).